A helmet is arguably the most essential piece of equipment your player wears. After all, it protects their most important organ ... the brain.

 A lower score offers better protection.

 *Any player in any sport can sustain a head injury with even the very best head protection.
-This analysis is based on data trends and probabilities, and therefore a specific person’s risk may vary.
-This variation is likely dominated by genetic differences, health history, and impact factors such as muscle activation.
+This analysis is based on data trends and probabilities; therefore, a specific person’s risk may vary.
+Genetic differences, health history, and impact factors such as muscle activation likely dominate this variation.